-This is at once a tale of planetary exploration, an examination of spiritual faith, a mystery, and a unique look at mental illness.
+This is at once a tale of planetary exploration, a mystery, an examination of spiritual faith, and a unique look at mental illness.
 The person who suffers from that illness happens to be the first-person narrator, who harbors a dark secret that could shatter the lives of everyone around her.
 Renata Ghali is an engineer, expert at 3D printing, an invaluable resource for the colony of humans on an alien planet.
 They were drawn there by a revelatory vision experienced by Ren's friend and lover, Lee Suh-Mi, after she had consumed the seed of a mysterious, unknown plant.
 Suh is convinced that God has directed her to a location where all of humanity's questions about truth and purpose will be answered.

 Twenty-two years after second Planetfall, the humans have adapted to the new planet's environment, and the colony has flourished at the foot of a structure known as God's City.
 It seems to be more an organic growth rather than an alien structure, and Suh-Mi surmised it was the source of the plant she had found on Earth.
 First Planetfall saw the initial exploration of God's City by Suh, Ren, Cillian McKenzie (the expedition's administrator), and a few others, including Suh's son Hak-Kun.
 The legend the colony believes is that Suh entered a pod inside the city to commune with its deity and never came out, but yearly she imparts news and inspiration to another acolyte that enters the city and consumes a new seed.
 On second Planetfall, several of the landing craft malfunctioned and crashed in remote locations.
 By the time the rest of them had established their encampment, McKenzie began the search for the lost, but he reported no trace of them could be found.
 The truth is only slowly revealed through Renata's narrative.